The Express Lane to Spam and Centralization: An Empirical Analysis of Arbitrum's Timeboost: Data Collection

-\paraib{Kairos Revenue} We collected via Dune Analytics all payments made to Kairos,\footnote{Kairos’s payment contract is deployed at address \href{https://arbiscan.io/address/0x60e6a31591392f926e627ed871e670c3e81f1ab8}{0x60e$\cdots$ab8}.} along with metadata such as payee addresses and payment timestamps.
+\parab{Kairos Revenue} We collected via Dune all payments made to Kairos,\footnote{Kairos's payment contract is deployed at address \href{https://arbiscan.io/address/0x60e6a31591392f926e627ed871e670c3e81f1ab8}{0x60e6$\cdots$1ab8}.} along with metadata such as payee addresses and payment timestamps.
 In total, we identified \num{30583} user payments associated with express lane usage.

+\parab{Exchange rate} To compute the US dollar price at the time each transaction or auction bid was issued, we use Binance exchange price data~\cite{Binance-API} sampled at 1-second intervals.